aoehmichen/AnalyticsEAE/README.md

 2. The General Testing statistical analysis pipeline aims at providing statistical insights about the datasets for further research, without any prior statistical knowledge, by performing multiple statistical tests on a given data set.

 3. The Pathway Enrichment analysis pipeline is a method to identify classes of genes  that are over-represented in a large set of pathways.
-It relies on Fisher's Exact test and [KEGG](http://www.genome.jp/kegg/)
+It relies on [Fisher's exact test](https://en.wikipedia.org/wiki/Fisher%27s_exact_test) and [KEGG](http://www.genome.jp/kegg/).

+All those analytics are available in the [tranSMART platform](https://github.com/transmart/transmartApp) through the [eAE plugin](https://github.com/aoehmichen/eAE) developed for the platform.